perryharlock/perryharlock/README.md

 A copy of my portfolio site https://perryharlock.co.uk

-The npm install will install grunt, autoprefixer, uglify, http-server..and much much more!
+The npm install will install grunt, autoprefixer, uglify, liver-server..and much much more!

 Grunt will monitor less and js files and compile and minify them when they change as well as on initial run.

 1 Install:
 `npm install`

-2 Monitor files and start http-server
+2 Monitor files and start liver-server
 `npm start`

 Go to http://localhost:8080/